iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/dxf-tool.md

 ![](../../../.gitbook/assets/DXF\_Import\_open.jpg)

-A new window will open that allows to navigate to the folder containing the DXF file to be imported. to open the file, simply double click it **or** select it and click Open.
+A new window will open that allows to navigate to the folder containing the DXF file to be imported.
+To open the file, simply double click it **or** select it and click Open.

 ![](../../../.gitbook/assets/DXF\_Import\_file.jpg)